The Girl from Jones Beach: Plot

 To get closer to Ruth, Donovan persuades Randolph to pretend to be a Czech immigrant, Robert Benerik, and signs him up for her class.
 Under his phony identity, and with a fake European accent, Randolph tries to win Ruth over by showing interest in her mind.
 For her part, the normally straitlaced Ruth finds herself attracted to the handsome newcomer.
 Soon they form a genuine affection for each other.

-Because Donovan accidentally reveals to one of the 12 models that she isn't alone, all of them quit.
-On top of this, Randolph's true identity is revealed to Ruth and he confesses he signed up for the class under false pretenses.
+Due to Donovan's accidental revelation to one of the 12 models that she isn't the only participant, all the models decide to leave.
+Additionally, Randolph's real identity is exposed to Ruth, prompting him to admit that he joined the class under false pretenses.

 Bob and Ruth meet at the beach one day, and Donovan has sent Connie to take a secret photo of Ruth for commercial purposes.
 They succeed and the picture is published in the papers.
 Because of this, Ruth is fired from her teaching job, and the headmaster, Emma Shoemaker, claims that it is indecent behavior.
 Ruth fights the headmaster's decision in court, using Randolph as a witness on her behalf.
 After Ruth has appeared in court in her bathing suit, she wins the claim and gets her job back.
 The story ends with plans for a double wedding, with Donovan to marry Connie, and Randolph to marry Ruth.